mcellteam/mcell/libmcell/documentation/generated/observables.rst

 * | **file_name**: str = None
   | File name where this observable values will be stored.
   | File extension or setting explicit output_format determines the output format.
+  | A) When not set, the value is set using seed during model initialization as follows:
+  | file_name = './react_data/seed_' + str(model.config.seed).zfill(5) + '/' + name + '.dat'
+  | and the output format is set to CountOutputFormat.DAT in the constructor.
-  | A) When the file_name extension is .dat such as here:
+  | B) When the file_name is set explicitly by the user and the extension is .dat such as here:
   | file_name = './react_data/seed_' + str(SEED).zfill(5) + '/' + name + '.dat'
-  | the output format is set to CountOutputFormat.DAT in the constructor.
+  | and the output format is set to CountOutputFormat.DAT in the constructor.
   | File names for individual Counts must be different.
-  | B) When the file_name extension is .gdat such as here:
+  | C) When the file_name is set explicitly by the user and the extension is .gdat such as here:
   | file_name = './react_data/seed_' + str(SEED).zfill(5) + '/counts.gdat'
-  | the output format is set to CountOutputFormat.GDAT in the constructor.
+  | and the output format is set to CountOutputFormat.GDAT in the constructor.
   | The file name is usually the same for all counts but one can
   | create multiple gdat files with different observables.
   | All observables that are stored into a single .gdat file must have the same